- It’s okay to identify as disabled: Zoe

 - Guitar, martial arts, yoga: Skills Nissa is learning with support through Mable

 Sign up to have the latest news, articles and resources delivered to your inbox.

-On Mable, there are thousands of independent support workers offering services to clients in innovative, creative and inspiring ways.
-We recently spoke to independent support worker Lisa to find out why she made the switch from a 25 year career in hairdressing to support work.
+On Mable, there are thousands of independent support people offering services to clients in innovative, creative and inspiring ways.
+We spoke to independent support worker Lisa to learn why she made the switch from a 25-year career in hairdressing to support work.
 We also talked about the surprising similarities between the two careers!

-Lisa grew up in a small hobby farm an hour east of Melbourne.
-In her spare time she enjoys upcycling old furniture, cooking in the kitchen, going camping, and hanging out with her family and nieces.
+Lisa grew up on a small hobby farm an hour east of Melbourne.
+In her spare time, she enjoys upcycling old furniture, cooking in the kitchen, camping and hanging out with her family and nieces.

 From hairdresser to support worker

-Deciding that school wasn’t for her, Lisa left when she was 16 and was a qualified hairdresser by 18.
+Deciding school wasn’t for her, Lisa left when she was 16 and was a qualified hairdresser by 18.
 She immediately loved it!
-When she had her first daughter, she enjoyed the flexibility of running her own home based salon, which gave her the ability to juggle the responsibilities of being a single parent and also sole breadwinner.
+When she had her first daughter, she enjoyed the flexibility of running her home-based salon, which gave her the ability to juggle the responsibilities of being a single parent and also the sole breadwinner.

 Lisa eventually decided to enrol in a Cert III in Individual Support and quickly fell in love with it:

 “Once I started, I pretty much knew after one month that I had found my new passion in life.
-I loved the study and I surprised myself at how well I went and when it came to do placement, I absolutely loved it.
-I just couldn’t wait to get started to be able to meet new people and be able to support them in whatever they needed me to.”
+I loved the study and I surprised myself at how well I went and when it came to do placement, I loved it.
+I just couldn’t wait to meet new people and support them in whatever they needed me to,” Lisa said.

 A second career in support